Last update Aug. 5, 2022

 Very Low Risk

-Used as a systemic drug for cardiac resuscitation and locally in topical anesthetic preparations, epidural anesthesia, eye drops (mydriatic), and nasal drops (vasoconstrictor).
+Adrenaline or epinephrine is a hormone and neurotransmitter used to treat allergic reactions, asthma, restore heart rhythm, control mucosal congestion, and glaucoma.
+Used as a systemic drug for cardiac resuscitation, asthma and anaphylaxis and locally in topical anesthetic preparations, epidural anesthesia, eye drops (mydriatic), and nasal drops (vasoconstrictor).

 At last update no published data on excretion in breast milk were found.

-Its rapid metabolism (short Tmax and T½) makes it unlikely an excretion into milk in significant amounts.
+Its rapid metabolism (short Tmax and T½, less than 5 minutes) makes it very unlikely an excretion into milk in significant amounts.

-It is destroyed in the gastrointestinal tract.
+Furthermore, it is destroyed in the gastrointestinal tract.
 The low oral-bioavailability makes its levels into infant's plasma, that would be absorbed from ingested breast milk, be nil or negligible.
+(Nice 2000)

-No problems related to lactation have been observed due to epidural anesthesia in which adrenaline is used.
+No problems related to lactation have been observed due to epidural anesthesia in which epinephrine is used.
+(Chang 2005, Radzyminski 2003)

 We do not have alternatives for アドレナリン since it is relatively safe.